tahagill/Bioinformatics_AKT-Kinase-Family/README.md

 ## How to Run the Project

-### Option 1: Google Colab (No Dependency Issues but might be outdated or not maintained poorly)
+### Option 1: Google Colab (No Dependency Issues but might be outdated or maintained poorly)

 Direct Link to Google Colab Notebook (Preffereed as less dependancy issues): https://colab.research.google.com/drive/1jPHj7jZNLtjZW6wW1zwzeK8uDN3d8QRS?usp=sharing]